samuelli/csenatra/README.md

 The directories leading to the `app.rb` must be `chmod 751`.
 `app.rb` can be `chmod 750`.

+Also the `.htaccess` file in `public` will need adjusting to match the install.

 ## Installing Gems On Server